Why Most Financial Services Businesses Won’t Maximize AI Without Outside Help

 “In the context of FinServ, the data that AI needs to understand and respond to could include anything from understanding financial statements and regulatory documents that need to be filed.
 But it can also really apply to any kind of document-heavy workflow,” Haney says.

 Beyond fine-tuning, there also needs to be a period of reinforcement learning with human feedback (RLHF), during which the SMEs stack rank five different responses.
 In doing so, they teach the model which answers align best with human preferences.
+“Without this step, the model will provide answers that are sometimes inaccurate,” Haney says.
+“When it’s done, you can have the model understanding exactly what matters to a financial analyst or customer service agent, or anyone within the business.”

 “Invisible can help with the technical aspects of model selection and model evaluation.
 We can also capture the initial data sets needed to fine-tune those models, and ensure that, as they’re being fine-tuned, they still meet with company’s requirements,” Haney explains.